vipulsonje/Healthcare-Analysis/README.md

 https://data.cms.gov/provider-data/dataset/nrth-mfg3

 # Description
-This project is developed to analzye the Medicare hospital spending by Claim and create an interactive dashboard.
+This project is developed to analyze the Medicare hospital spending by Claim and create an interactive dashboard.

 It focuses on analyzing and comparing the average spending levels, in 2015 and 20222 during hospitals' Medicare Spending Per Beneficiary (MSPB) episodes by Medicare claim type.